Slovis, dominant defense power No. 20 USC past Utah 33-17

 Cameron Rising, a Texas transfer, made his first start for Utah but threw an interception in the first quarter and then was strip-sacked by Marlon Tuipulotu for his second turnover and got injured on the play.
 Vavae Malepeai scored on a short run one play later to give USC a 10-3 lead.

 Jake Bentley, a graduate transfer from South Carolina, replaced Rising but was often off target.
-After two negative-yard drives and misfires on his first four passes, Bentley used a 33-yard run to spark the Utes’ offense and capped the half with a 7-yard touchdown strike to Samson Nacua.
+After two negative-yard drives and misfires on his first four passes, Bentley used a 33-yard run to spark the Utes’ offense and capped the first half with a 7-yard touchdown strike to Samson Nacua.
 USC led 24-17 at halftime.

-The USC defense, led by Kana’i Mauga’s 11 tackles, harassed Bentley and kept Utah scoreless in the second half.
+The USC defense, led by Ralen Goforth’s 12 tackles and Mauga’s 11 stops, harassed Bentley and kept Utah scoreless in the second half.
 After two comeback wins, USC’s first victory in Salt Lake City since 2012 ended without much drama.

+“The confidence was just radiating, so I even said, ‘Go get the ball and bring it to me.’
+Two plays later, they got the turnover and handed me the football,” Helton said.

 In the second half, USC engineered three drives that concluded in Parker Lewis field goals.
 The defense did the rest.